The Crannog Bag

 People have always needed bags to keep their most needed items to hand.
 This is how they made them in Scotland (or at least how one leatherworker was making them) in the early medieval period.

-This bag is made from bark tanned cowskin, hand tooled with early medieval techniques with a Pictish tree of life Hamish has drawn inspired by Meigle no.1 Pictish stone in the East of Scotland, and finished with an ancient recipe blend of natural waxes and oils.
+This bag is made from bark tanned cowskin, hand tooled with early medieval techniques with slightly different takes on a carving of a bird found in the Book of Kells and finished with an ancient recipe blend of natural waxes and oils.